pmean/build-website/text/04/scurve-04.md

 Notice how the values for b and a hop madly about.
 This is a sign of bad starting values, but it looks like SPSS finally settled down on reasonable values for a and b.
-Unfortunately, when you plot the predicted values, you see an S-shaped curve that doesn\'t come anywhere close to your data.
+Unfortunately, when you plot the predicted values, you see an S-shaped curve that doesn't come anywhere close to your data.

 ![](../../../web/images/04/scurve-0418.gif)